lizztest/lizzpowerlifter/Technical Writing Portfolio.md

 # Lizz Smullen's Technical and News Writing Porfolio

-🌞 Welcome to my technical writing portfolio!
-I hope that you enjoy reading my technical writing samples as much as I did creating them.
+🌞 Welcome to my technical and news writing portfolio!
+Here you will find clear and compelling technical documentation, including blogs that I ghostwrote for engineers creating great technology.
+You'll also want to check out the engaging news stories that I wrote for the Monadnock Ledger-Transcript.

 ## Technical Writing at Tubi